mpatacchiola/blog/_posts/2017-01-29-dissecting-reinforcement-learning-4.markdown

 ![Reinforcement Learning Actor-Critic Robot example critic]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_robot_first_episode.png){:class="img-responsive"}

-The first thing do is to decide an action.
+The first thing do is to take action.
 A query to the state-action table (actor) allows returning the action vector for the current state which in our case is `[0.48, 0.08, 0.15, 0.37]`.
 The action vector is passed to the softmax function which returns a probability distribution `[0.30, 0.20, 0.22, 0.27]`.
-Sampling from the distribution returns UP.
+Sampling from the distribution using the Numpy method `np.random.choice()` returns UP.

 ![Reinforcement Learning Actor-Critic Robot example actor]({{site.baseurl}}/images/reinforcement_learning_model_free_active_actor_critic_robot_actor.png){:class="img-responsive"}

-The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) takes as input the N-dimensional action vector $$ \boldsymbol{x} $$, which may contain arbitrary real values, and returns an N-dimensional vector of real values in the range [0, 1] that add up to 1.
+Here the [softmax function](https://en.wikipedia.org/wiki/Softmax_function) took as input the N-dimensional action vector $$ \boldsymbol{x} $$ and returned an N-dimensional vector of real values in the range [0, 1] that add up to 1.
 The softmax function can be easily implemented in Python:

 ```python
 def softmax(x):